Skip to main content

 "I spent six months in a DPC practice that promised 'unlimited access.'
 Turns out, 'unlimited' meant I could text the front desk, not the doctor, and wait 2 to 3 business days for a response.
 When I switched to a truly physician-led model, I realized what I had been missing."
 (Anonymous patient review, Philadelphia)

-This guide is your no-spin breakdown of what direct primary care actually looks like in Philadelphia: what patients love, what they regret, and what questions you should ask before handing over your credit card.
+This guide is a clear breakdown of what direct primary care actually looks like in Philadelphia: what patients love, what they regret, and what questions you should ask before handing over your credit card.

 What Is Direct Primary Care (DPC)?